How to make Word documents accessible

 • a quote

-It's okay if an image just happens to have text if the text is not meant to be the focus of the image.
+It is okay for an image to include text if the text is decorative or not the main focus.

-Lists make text easier to read and scan because they break up long sentences and group important information.
+Lists make content easier to read and help group important information.

 • Bulleted (or unordered) lists